-- Keep your dog on a leash while he’s learning.
+- Keep your dog on a leash while he learns.

 - Start at the edge of the water, and stay as long as he enjoys it.

-- Don’t force him in -- especially if it’s a deep spot -- if he doesn’t want to go.
+- If he doesn't want to go, don’t force him in -- especially if it’s a deep spot.

 - When your dog begins to paddle with his front legs, lift his hind legs to show him how to float.